dantefasano/contact-manager/README.md

    git clone https://github.com/dantefasano/contact-manager.git
    ```

-2. Create a `.env` file in the root directory:
+2. Create a `.env` file in the root directory with the following variables:
    ```env
    REACT_APP_API_URL=https://playground.4geeks.com/contact
    REACT_APP_AGENDA_SLUG=your_agenda_slug
    ```

+   If you don't have access to the `.env` file, you can use these default values:
+   - `REACT_APP_API_URL`: The API URL is public and can be used as is
+   - `REACT_APP_AGENDA_SLUG`: You can use any unique string (e.g., "my-contacts" or "personal-agenda")

+   Note: The agenda slug will be created automatically when you first use the application.

 3. Install dependencies and run:
    ```sh